mwpowellhtx/ServiceProcess.Extensions/README.md

 #### NewTask

 Start by deciding what your service Task should do.
-A TaskSchedule is also provided for convenience if you should happen to want to configure scheduling at all.
+A TaskSchedule is provided for convenience if you should happen to want to configure scheduling at all.

 The following is a self-explanatory, though admittedly over-simplified, example.
 Check the token at least once while not-may-continue (i.e. paused).